Center for Academic Success

 Accredited Nursing School – California Approvals

 Chamberlain College of Nursing is a private institution approved to operate by the California Bureau for Private Postsecondary Education.
 Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.
 For additional information please visit the Bureau’s Internet website at www.bppe.ca.gov.
-Chamberlain has continuing approval by the California Board of Registered Nursing for the pre-licensure Bachelor of Science degree program.
+California BRN has approved Chamberlain University to offer the BSN program at their Sacramento campus.

 Sacramento Campus FAQ